Key facts

 If you're looking for a career change, this is your opportunity to gain highly sought-after skills to step into a growth industry with exceptional career prospects.

 The industry involvement in the development of this course ensures a high level of real-world relevancy.
-Case studies are drawn directly from practice, meaning you'll graduate with an experiential understanding of what works and a theoretical understanding of why.
+Case studies are drawn directly from practice, meaning you will graduate with an experiential understanding of what works and a theoretical understanding of why.

 The Graduate Certificate in Recruitment and Talent Acquisition prepares you to: